wegroupwolves/wg-fe-assessment/README.md

 - Ability to mark a Pokémon as favorite and show this visually.
 - 1 extra functionality that you thought of.
 - Some basic styling.
-- Everything committed to the git repo.
+- Everything committed to a git repo.

 You are always free to make it look super fancy or add even more extra functionality, but this is not required.